Case studies

 National Survivor User Network (NSUN), London

-I am an Associate of NSUN
+Working as an Associate of NSUN

 I was recommended to NSUN by an exiting client.
 They are a small independent membership organisation and the UK’s only mental health charity to center the survivor and lived experience voice.
 You can become a member of NSUN for free if you have experienced mental distress or used/use mental health services.

 I worked with the CEO, General Manager and Head of Finance and Operations to review and update organisation and HR policies, ensuring they’re not just fit-for-purpose in 2021 but in-keeping with their organisational culture which encourages thinking flexibly and creatively.
-I’m also working with the Chair and Trustees, providing administrative governance support to the Board.
+I worked working with the Chair and Trustees, providing administrative governance support to the Board.
 I was honoured to become an Associate of NSUN in July 2021.

 Polka Children's Theatre, Wimbledon